 Ida formed as a tropical depression in the Caribbean Sea on August 26, 2021, and increased to a hurricane the next day before making landfall over Cuba.
 The storm then strengthened to a Category 4 as it moved toward the Louisiana coast.

-How is World Vision responding to Hurricane Ida?
+What was World Vision’s response to Hurricane Ida?

-World Vision rushed truckloads of critically needed supplies to the hardest-hit communities ravaged by Hurricane Ida.
-Working closely with our church partners in Louisiana, we’ve reached 12,000 people with resources including food, clean water, tents, sanitizing wipes, generators, flashlights, diapers, and clothing.
+In the wake of the hurricane’s devastation, World Vision quickly responded by sending four truckloads of critically needed supplies to the hardest-hit communities.
+Working closely with our church partners in Louisiana, we reached 12,000 people with essential resources, including food, clean water, tents, sanitizing wipes, generators, flashlights, diapers, and clothing.

 Michelle and her 6-year-old son, Elijah, were among the families to get supplies from a World Vision–sponsored distribution at Israelite Baptist Church in New Orleans, Louisiana.
-She was among the more than 1 million people who lost power due to the storm.
-Michelle says she’s grateful for the generosity of our donors.
+Michelle was one of over 1 million people who experienced power outages due to the storm.
+She expressed her heartfelt gratitude to our generous donors.
 “Thank you very much.
-Every little thing helps,” says Michelle.
+Every little thing helps,” said Michelle.
 “We’re blessed.”

-Israelite Baptist Church Pastor Emmanuel Smith Jr. says he hopes families will feel cared for and “see the helping hands of our Lord and Savior.”
-He also expressed his gratitude to World Vision’s support.
+Israelite Baptist Church pastor Emmanuel Smith Jr. said he hoped families felt cared for and that they saw “the helping hands of our Lord and Savior.”
+He also expressed his gratitude for World Vision’s support.
 “Without them being a partner and making products available, it would be impossible for us to do this job.”

-Although our storehouse in Bronx, New York, sustained damage from the storm, our staff remained safe and continued operations.
-We’re working with our existing partners to give families the needed cleaning kits and sanitizing supplies, including PPE and sanitizing wipes.
-As of September 17, 2021, we’ve helped about 5,000 people in New York with emergency relief supplies.
+Despite damage to our storehouse in the Bronx, New York, our staff remained safe and continued operations.
+We collaborated with our existing partners to give families much-needed cleaning kits and sanitizing supplies, including PPE and sanitizing wipes.
+As of September 17, 2021, we had distributed emergency relief supplies to approximately 5,000 people in New York.

-How can I help people affected by Hurricane Ida and other disasters in the U.S.?
+How can I help people affected by hurricanes and other disasters in the U.S.?

-- Give: Your donation will help bring relief and hope to people affected by Hurricane Ida and other disasters in the U.S.
+- Give: Your gift will help provide essential care to children and families impacted by hurricanes and other disasters in the U.S.